 Take action: Take the first step.
 One small thing, such as using <h1>, <h2>, and <h3> for headings in an article and in the proper order.
 Don’t start with <h3> and then <h2>. <H1> is usually the title of the page.
 Learn more about how to create digital content with accessibility in mind.

-How to Make Linked Text Better and Boost SEO
+A Better Way to Link Text and Boost SEO

 This is a small thing we can all do better to create more accessible content.